anayaml/flying-whales/README.md

 ## Golang Projects

 Developing 11 simple projects using Golang.
+One per day.